Take a Summer Tour of These Beloved Literary Gardens

 If you have a garden and a library, you have everything you need. — Cicero

 Lush gardens and books are delights that never grow old.
 The Roman statesman and philosopher, Cicero, lived between 106 and 43 BC.
-Yet, his quote is just as fresh and appropriate on the first day of spring in 2023.
+Yet, his quote is just as fresh and relatable during the summer of 2024.

 As the days grow longer, imagine reading in one of these five lovely gardens from beloved stories: